by Robert A. Muenchen

 In R, a single analysis can include variables from multiple data sets.
 That usually requires that the observations be in identical order in each data set.
 Over the years I have had countless clients come in to merge data sets that they were convinced had the exact same observations in precisely the same order.
 However, a quick check on the files showed that they usually did not match up!
 It’s always safer to merge by key variables (like ID) if possible.
-So by enabling such analyses R seems to be asking for disaster and I recommend merging files when possible by key variables before doing an analysis.
+So by enabling such analyses, R seems to be asking for disaster and I recommend merging files when possible by key variables before doing an analysis whenever possible.

 Why does R allow such a dangerous operation?
 Because it provides useful flexibility.
 For example, from one dataset, you might plot regression lines of variable x against variable y for each of three groups on the same plot.
-From another dataset you might get group labels to add.
+From another dataset you might get group labels to add directly on the plot.
 This lets you avoid a legend that makes your readers look back and forth between the legend and the lines.
 The label dataset would contain only three variables: the group labels and their x-y locations.
 That’s a dataset of only 3 observations so merging that with the main data set makes little sense.

 Inconsistent Ways to Analyze Multiple Variables

 One of the first functions beginners typically learn is summary(x).
 As you might guess, it gets summary statistics for the variable x.
 That’s simple enough.
 You might guess that to analyze two variables, you would just enter summary(x, y).
-However that’s wrong because many functions in R, including this one, accept only single objects.
+However, many functions in R, including this one, accept only single objects.
 The solution is to put those two variables into a single object such as a data frame: summary(data.frame(x,y)).
 So the generalization you need to make is not from one variable to multiple variables, but rather from one object (a variable) to another object (a dataset).